Rules of Order and Procedure Of The City Council, City Of Chicago For Years 2019 – 2023.

 RULE 2.
 Each meeting of the Council shall convene at the time appointed for such meeting as provided by ordinance.

 In the absence of the Mayor, the President Pro Tempore and the Vice-Mayor, a temporary chairman for the meeting shall be elected by a majority vote of the Aldermen present from among their members.
-The Clerk (or someone appointed to fill his place) shall thereupon immediately call the roll of members.
+The Clerk (or someone appointed to fill the Clerk’s place) shall thereupon immediately call the roll of members electronically, unless any member of the City Council requests a verbal call of the roll.
 If no quorum be present, the Council shall not thereby stand adjourned, but the members present shall be competent to adjourn or recess the Council by a majority vote.